0xPolygon/polygon-docs/docs/learn/agglayer.md

 # Aggregation layer

-Solving the scalability problem in blockchains means scaling access to shared state and liquidity across many chains.
+Solving the scalability problem in blockchains means scaling access to shared state and liquidity across multiple chains.
 To do so requires a new approach to blockchain architecture, namely, aggregated blockchains.
-Polygon Labs researchers and engineers have designed a solution -- the **aggregation layer**, or **AggLayer** -- which will seamlessly connect any ZK-enabled L2 or L1 chain.
+Polygon Labs researchers and engineers have designed a solution -- the **aggregation layer**, or **AggLayer** -- which will seamlessly connect any ZK-enabled L2 or L1 chain for near-instant cross-chain transactions, and shared state and liquidity across chains.

 In this document, we look at: